fallingstar56/REALM/README.md

 | 8       | open_drawer |
 | 9       | close_drawer |

-In our paper, we evaluated the three models on each of the 10 tasks, under all 16 perturbation settings with a sample size of 25 rollouts at 800 time-steps.
+In our paper, we evaluated three models on each of the 10 tasks, under all 16 perturbation settings with a sample size of 25 rollouts at 800 time-steps.
 Each number in the table below is then obtained by averaging the results over these 10 tasks per perturbation.